 The AC has discussed with Management the accounting principles that were applied and their judgment of items that might affect the integrity of the financial statements.

-In FY2023, the Group with the assistance of its internal auditors carried out an internal review of key operating cycles of its Thailand subsidiary.
-Any material non-compliance or lapses in internal controls together with corrective measures recommended by internal and external auditors were reported to the AC.
+In FY2024, the Group with the assistance of its internal auditors carried out an internal review of key operating cycles of its Malaysian subsidiary.
+Material non-compliance or lapses in internal controls together with corrective measures recommended by internal and external auditors were reported to the AC.

 The AC has met with the internal and external auditors separately without the presence of Management for the year in review.
 In addition, updates on changes in accounting standards and treatment are prepared by the external auditor and circulated to the members of the AC periodically for information.